-The following guide looks at the process that should be followed when a verbal warning at work is issued, including what constitutes a legally recognised warning within the context of fair disciplinary proceedings.
+In this guide for employers, managers and supervisors, we explain the process that should be followed when issuing a verbal warning at work, including what constitutes a legally recognised warning within the context of fair disciplinary proceedings.

 What is a verbal warning?

-In circumstances where an employer has concerns about an employee’s conduct and/or performance at work, it may be appropriate for that individual to be issued with some form of verbal warning.
+In circumstances where an employer has concerns about an employee’s conduct and/or performance at work, it may be appropriate for that individual to be issued with a verbal warning.

-Typically, an informal verbal warning is often nothing more than a quiet chat between the employee and their line manager in an attempt to quickly and amicably resolve a relatively minor issue of misconduct or unsatisfactory performance, without recourse to formal disciplinary proceedings.
+In practice, an informal verbal warning is typically as straightforward as a quiet chat between the employee and their line manager in an attempt to quickly and amicably resolve a relatively minor issue of misconduct or unsatisfactory performance, without recourse to formal disciplinary proceedings.

 Common examples of conduct or performance-related issues in response to which an employer may issue either an informal or formal verbal warning include the following: